How do I Apply?

 |You will be redirected to a Middlebury login page and asked to create a first-time user account.|

 |Your application is auto-saved and can be accessed at any time with your login and pin.|

 For the introductory track, no previous college-level environmental coursework is required; however, it is expected that students applying for this track of study in the School of the Environment will, at a minimum, be entering college in the coming year (rising first-year students) or, preferably, already completed a year of college-level coursework (rising sophomores).

-Previous college-level coursework in some aspect of the study of the relationship between humans and the
+For the intermediate/advanced track, previous college-level coursework in some aspect of the study of the relationship between humans and the environment is required.

 3 Middlebury College credits (or the equivalent of 9 semester-hour credits)

 The $8,410 comprehensive fee includes tuition plus 6 weeks room and board.

 Financial aid availability and enrollment satus